epiforecasts/WuhanSeedingVsTransmission/README.md

 ### Set up

-* Set your working directory to the home directory of this project (or use the provided Rstudio project).
+ your working directory to the home directory of this project (or use the provided Rstudio project).

-* Install the analysis and all dependencies with:
+Install the analysis and all dependencies with:

 ```r
 remotes::install_github("epiforecasts/WuhanSeedingVsTransmission", dependencies = TRUE)